IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-06-23-promises-closures-and-potatoes.md

         console.log(error);
     })
 ```
-So you have the anonymous functions in .then and .catch to work asychrnously, ie they will wait for the promise to resolve/reject.
+So you have the anonymous functions in `.then` and `.catch` to work asychronously, ie they will wait for the promise to resolve/reject.
 Promises are much more flexible, and they could be chained.
 ```
     function middleGuy(text){